 House Siding Prices: Average Costs for Popular Styles

-A breakdown of expected siding prices for traditional and popular siding types.
+A breakdown of what you can expect to pay for traditional the most popular siding.
 Don't let house siding costs hold you back.

 House siding replacement is considered by most experts one of the wisest investments a homeowner can make.
-House siding cost may be high, but the payoff can put more dollars back in your bank account than you originally spent.
+House siding cost may be high, but the payoff can put more money in your bank account than you originally spent.

 Bankrate, a leading consumer financial service and key contributor to The New York Times, Wall Street Journal and USA Today, lists upgrading to fiber cement siding as the best investment in home renovation.
 The average return on investment is 103.6 percent, according to Bankrate.